Last Updated on May 12, 2022 by Grow with Bovees

 Mowing the Lawn

-This process should be repeated two or three times a week for the first couple of weeks of spring when the grass burrs are at their most invasive.
+This process should be repeated two or three times a week for the first couple of weeks of spring when the sticker weeds are at their most invasive.
+Be sure to collect all clippings in a trash bag and dispose of them at a municipal dump site.

 There are essentially two options available to you in the chemical control department regarding how to get rid of stickers.